alcacoop/go-github-client/README.md

 =============================================

-**github.com/alcacoop/go-github-client** is a go package that aims to be a simple and complete way to integrate Github Rest API in go applications.
+**github.com/alcacoop/go-github-client** is a go package that aims to be a simple way to integrate Github Rest API in go applications.

+WARNING: go-github-client is alpha quality.
+It may break things and could be vulnerable.
+Use at your own risk ;-)

 Quickstart Examples
 -------------------